silentmovie/BohanZhou-Webpage/_posts/2022-11-05-Wasserstein Barycenter via "MMOT".md

 <div><img class="img-fluid" src="{{page.image-slider | relative_url}}" alt="Wasserstein Barycenter" /></div>

-A barycenter-type of problems is: given a set of objects $(\mu_i)_{i=1}^m$,  we are looking for something in the same space (or formally speaking: within the same category), which is close to those objects with respect to some distance.
+A barycenter-type problem asks the following: given a set of objects $(\mu_i)_{i=1}^m$,  we are looking for another object in the same space (or more formally, within the same category), that is close as possible to all of them with respect to a chosen metric or divergence.

 \begin{equation}
 \label{eq:bary}
 \mu= \textrm{argmin}\sum_{i=1}^m \lambda_i \textrm{dis}(\mu_i,\mu).
 \end{equation}

-Depending on the metric, the barycenter contains "averaged" information from objects.
+Depending on the metric, the barycenter contains "averaged" information from input objects.

 In our problem, we are particularly interested in the space of probability measures equipped with the Wasserstein distance, which was introduced by Agueh and Carlier \[[1]\].